Hansmu/mongodb-tutorial/chapters/exploring-create/ExploringCreate.md

 * insertMany
 * insert - should not be used

-Now, when you're doing `inserMany`, there are a bunch of concerns.
+Now, when you're doing `insertMany`, there are a bunch of concerns.

 When you're inserting many elements using the `insertMany` method, then you'll see a certain type of behaviour which is called an "Ordered Insert".